nissampa/sonic-mgmt_dpu_test/docs/testplan/DPU-test-plan.md

  *  CLI - N/A

 #### Verify in
- * Switch
+ * DPU

 #### Sample Output
 ```
-On Switch:
+On DPU:

-root@sonic:/home/cisco# CLI - N/A
+CLI - N/A

 ```

 #### Pass/Fail Criteria